preactjs-templates/netlify/template/README.md

 ### How to setup Netlify CMS

-- Deploy on netlify using the CLi or the Netlify bot for [github](https://app.netlify.com/start).
+- Deploy on netlify using the CLI or the Netlify bot for [github](https://app.netlify.com/start).

 - Enable Git gateway https://docs.netlify.com/visitor-access/git-gateway/.

-- Enable Identity for your app https://docs.netlify.com/visitor-access/identity/
+- Enable Identity for your app https://docs.netlify.com/visitor-access/identity/.

+- For most Blogs, change (Identity > Settings > Registration preferences) to invite only.

+- Change the Invitation template in (Identity > Settings > Invitation template > Path to template) to `/invitation.html`

-- Invite yourself to be the admin from the Identity tab in Netlify console.
+- Invite yourself to the Identity tab in Netlify console.

 - Accept the invite from you mail.

+- Done 👍🏻.

-- Go to `https://<your-domain>/admin` in order to access Netlify CMS.
+*Note:* Go to `https://<your-domain>/admin` in order to access Netlify CMS.

-- Re-deploy.